jogaudard/fluxible/tests/testthat/_snaps/flux_fitting_exp.md

     Condition
       Warning in `flux_fitting_exp()`:

-       fluxID 5 : slope was estimated on 205 points out of 210 seconds because data are missing fluxID 6 : slope was estimated on 206 points out of 210 seconds because data are missing Output
+       fluxID 5 : slope was estimated on 205 points out of 210 seconds
+       fluxID 6 : slope was estimated on 206 points out of 210 seconds
+    Output
       # A tibble: 1,251 x 29
          f_datetime          temp_air temp_soil f_conc   PAR turfID       type